kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/4943-vpa-scope/README.md

 <!--
-This section is for explicitly listing the motivation, goals, and non-goals of this KEP.
+This section is for explicitly listing the motivation, goals, and non-goals of this AEP.
 Describe why the change is important and the benefits to users.
-The motivation section can optionally provide links to [experience reports] to demonstrate the interest in a KEP within the wider Kubernetes community.
+The motivation section can optionally provide links to [experience reports] to demonstrate the interest in a AEP within the wider Kubernetes community.

 [experience reports]: https://github.com/golang/go/wiki/ExperienceReports -->